juxor/afaq/markdown/secJ4.md

 Of course, no one can **know** that struggle will make things better.
 It is a guess; no one can predict the future.
 Not all struggles are successful and many can be very difficult.
-If the _"military is a role model for the business world"_ (in the words of an ex-CEO of Hill & Knowlton Public Relations), and it is, then **any** struggle against it and other concentrations of power may, and often is, difficult and dangerous at times. [quoted by John Stauber and Sheldon Rampton in **Toxic Sludge Is Good For You!**, p.
+If the _"military is a role model for the business world"_ (in the words of an ex-CEO of Hill &amp; Knowlton Public Relations), and it is, then **any** struggle against it and other concentrations of power may, and often is, difficult and dangerous at times. [quoted by John Stauber and Sheldon Rampton in **Toxic Sludge Is Good For You!**, p.
 47] But, as Zapata once said, _"better to die on your feet than live on your knees!"_ All we can say is that social struggle can and does improve things and, in terms of its successes and transforming effect on those involved, well worth the potential difficulties it can create.
 Moreover, without struggle there is little chance of creating a free society, dependent as it is on individuals who refuse to bow to authority and have the ability and desire to govern themselves.
 In addition, social struggle is always essential, not only to **win** improvements, but to **keep** them as well.
 In order to fully secure improvements you have to abolish capitalism and the state.
 Not to do so means that any reforms can and will be taken away (and if social struggle does not exist, they will be taken away sooner rather than later).
 Ultimately, most